Rookout/docs/docs/rules-status.md

 You are using a pre-forking framework.
 Rookout must **only** be loaded after forking, check out the [documentation](rooks-setup.md#pre-forking-servers).

 #### (Python/JVM) Long Running Function
-You have placed a breakpoint on a long rununing function.
+You have placed a breakpoint on a long running function.
 In this runtime, breakpoints are only applied for function calls performed after the Breakpoint was created.

 ## Error (Red)